Build strong transferable skills and prepare for a career as a solicitor, barrister, or another profession with the Newcastle Law School LLB.

 - client negotiation

-- gain experience through our pro bono schemes and work placement
+- gain direct experience in the community or in the industry through our pro bono schemes and work placement opportunities

 Quality and ranking

-Our degree is recognised as a qualifying law degree by the Solicitors Regulation Authority* and accredited by the Bar Standards Board**.
-This means it provides exemption from the first part of the legal professional examinations for England and Wales, allowing you to progress directly to the Legal Practice Course (LPC) for solicitors or the Bar Professional Training Course (BPTC) for barristers on graduation.
+Our Law LLB satisfies the requirements of the Bar Standards Board and allows you to progress directly to the Bar Professional Training Course (BPTC) for barristers on graduation.
 We also offer the subjects required for entry by the Institute of Professional Legal Studies, Northern Ireland.